ekholme/brain/content/Basic Sourdough Boule Recipe.md

 - Remove starter from fridge and feed

 ### Afternoon/Evening 1 (after work)
-- Make shaggy dough by loosely mixing flour, water, and starter together in large glass bowl
+- Make shaggy dough by loosely mixing flour and water together in a large bowl
-- Fermentolyse for 30 minutes -- cover and let dough rest on counter for ~30 mins
+- Autolyse for 30-60 minutes -- cover and let dough rest on counter
-- Gently mix in salt.
-Knead for a few minutes.
+- Mix in salt and starter.
+Knead for about 10 minutes minutes.
 - Transfer to lightly oiled (or floured) 2 quart plastic tub
 - For next ~5 hours, bulk ferment in tub.
 For the first ~2-3 hours, stretch and fold every 30 mins to build dough strength.
 Keep lid on tub when not actively working it
 - Preshape dough and let sit on counter for ~20-30 mins